q&a page 11

-A: There is a concept in halacha of “B’chol Pinos SheAta Poneh, Tifneh L’Yemin”, meaning anything that can be done two ways, should rather be done to the “right”.
+A: There is a concept in halacha (Based on Talmud Yoma 15b) of “B’chol Pinos SheAta Poneh, Tifneh L’Yemin”, meaning anything that can be done two ways, should rather be done to the “right”.
 Thus, although not halachically mandated, it is indeed best to open the Paroches, as well as do any other Mitzvos, to the right, if possible.
 (See Drisha on the Tur beginning of Siman 651.
 See also Shu”t Be’er Moshe Vol. 5 Siman 38)

-512) Q: Can someone light their first Shabbos candle from a shabbos candle that is already burning?
+512) Q: Can someone light their Shabbos candle from another shabbos candle that is already burning?

 A: The Poskim do allow using a lit shabbos candle to ignite another candle.
 However, it’s best not to pick up the lit candle and light the unlit candle, rather take the unlit candle and bring it to the flame of the lit candle.

-A lit shabbos candle, however, may not be used to ignite a match or another non shabbos candle etc. (See Mishnah Berurah Siman 263:4 and Biur Halacha).
+A lit shabbos candle, however, may not be used to ignite a match or another non shabbos candle etc. (See Mishna Berura Siman 263:4 and Biur Halacha).

 513) Q: Is it mutar to store seforim in a bedroom where relations may take place?

 A:The seforim may not be left out in the bedroom while relations are taking place.
 They must be taken out or placed in a drawer or in a closet, preferably in a second covering.
 At other times they may be in the bedroom.
-(See Kitzur Shulchan Aruch SSiman 150:6)
+If there is a book case filled with seforim, it should be completely covered with a towel or sheet or other item.
+The same applies for tefilin, and for a Mezuzah that is visible to the interior of the room.
+(See Mishna berura Siman 40 S" K 7 and Kitzur Shulchan Aruch Siman 150:6)

 514) Q: After I light Shabbos candles, do I need to cover my eyes to say my personal prayers?
 Am I allowed to see the light?
 I see some women read Aneni, etc. right by the candles and I see others leave the room completely.